snphillips/art-thief/README.md

 (TODO: describe reason for Redis error and how to get around it)

-8) Now let's get the React client working.
-Start by getting into the right directory:
+8) Now let's get the React client (front-end) working.

- ` cd client`

-9) Get the dependencie for the React client

- ` npm install `

-10) Start the React server

- `npm start`

-11) Open a browser to http://localhost:3000/  Yay!

 ## Built With
 - node/express (server)
-- react (client)
 - axios for API calls
 - Cooper Hewitt Museum API
 - redis to cache results for quick retrieval
 - server hosted on Heroku
-- client hosted on Surge